classx/elf-utils/README.md

 A command-line utility for working with ELF (Executable and Linkable Format) files.
 This tool provides functionality to list and execute commands on ELF files within specified directories.

+_For Linux x86 only._

 ## Features

 - Recursively find ELF files in directories
 - List all discovered ELF files
 - Execute commands on found ELF files
 - Check if a file is in ELF format
-- Silent mode operation
+- Silent mode operation (--silent flag)
-- Exit code status for script integration
+- Exit code status for script integration (0 for success, 1 for failure)
+- Recursive directory scanning

 ## Installation